JKRhb/MAVERIC-Project.github.io/_pages/about.md

 The flagship project "Campus OS" started in the beginning of 2022 and is supplemented by six satellite projects focusing on industry-specific solutions for 5G campus networks in different fields of application.
-In this context, Xantaro Deutschland, the NVL Group and the two universities of Augsburg and Emden/Leer form the consortium of project "MAVERIC" for the development of a middleware solution for the automated utilization of edge resources in campus networks.
-The official project start was April 1st, 2022; the joint kick-off meeting takes place on April 7th in Hamburg.
+In this context, [Xantaro Deutschland](https://www.xantaro.net/en), the [NVL Group](https://www.nvl.de) and the two universities of applied sciences of [Augsburg](https://www.hs-augsburg.de) and [Emden/Leer](https://www.hs-emden-leer.de/) form the consortium of project "MAVERIC" for the development of a middleware solution for the automated utilization of edge resources in campus networks.
+The official project start was April 1st, 2022; the joint kick-off meeting took place on April 7th in Hamburg.